fatalfeel/proton_cm_open/README.md

 2.

-Preinstall DirectX SDK (June 2010) in Win32, libGLESv2.dll need call sdk library
+Preinstall DirectX SDK (June 2010) in Win32, libGLESv2.dll depends on sdk library

 Take care of carriage return in source files